NFOK13000U Dairy Processes and Equipment

 cleaning processes in the dairy industry, the principles of

-recent developments within process efficiency improvements.
+dairy products and recent developments within process

 - Identify and describe the principle(s) behind the processes and equipment needed in production of selected dairy products